Food-Ashur-s/Food-Ashurs/README.md

 ### GET api/v1/users

-to Read the Users that signin on our application
+To read the users information on signin of our application

 Example response:
 ```javascript